erikbjoern/newsroom_client-april-2020/README.md

+# Daily News Sense User site
 ## This is the mid-course project of the Craft Academy bootcamp

-The objective was to create a news platform that allow for the staff to create, review and publish news, and for users to browse both local and international news.
-The user facing site also features live weather, ads, ability to become a subscriber to access more content, choosing between english and swedish UI language and browsing news by categories such as "economy" and "latest news".
+The objective was to create a news platform that allow for the staff to create, review and publish news, and for users to browse both local and international news, as well as a mobile version of the user client.

+All clients make use of roles (journalist, editor, regular user, subscriber) to authorise users on different levels.

+The user facing site also features
+* automatic position detection
+* live local weather
+* ads
+* ability to become a subscriber to access more content
+* automatic browser language detection (eng / swe)
+* ability to choose between english and swedish UI language
+* browsing news by categories such as "economy" and "latest news".

 Visit the [live website](http://dailynewssense.netlify.app) or clone the repo to see the app in action.